 New insights into wildlife comeback

-On September 27, a new and updated Wildlife Comeback Report commissioned by Rewilding Europe will be launched, which will provide the latest and state-of-the-art insights, opportunities and challenges for wildlife comeback at a European scale.
+In September 2022, a new and updated Wildlife Comeback Report commissioned by Rewilding Europe was launched, which provides the latest and state-of-the-art insights, opportunities and challenges for wildlife comeback at a European scale.
 Experts from the Zoological Society of London (ZSL), BirdLife International and the European Bird Census Council have been working on this science-based, peer-reviewed overview of the comeback of a range of European wildlife species.
 Presenting changes in numbers and distribution, it will enable a better understanding of why some European animals are faring better than others.